It's no secret that TV streaming services are on the rise due to constantly rising cable prices.

-Streaming vs. Downloading
+1. Streaming vs. Downloading

 Streaming and watching downloaded media are two different things.
 Streaming is different from downloading because you don't need to save the video onto your computer in order to watch it, according to the BBC.
 When you download something, on the other hand, Tech Target says you save a copy of whatever you've downloaded onto your device.
 In order to watch it, you must watch it with an application or software on your device.

-Save Some Money
+2. Save Some Money

 Acquiring streaming services can allow you to save money on TV and Internet bills.
 If you're watching all of your shows through a streaming service, chances are you might not need regular cable anymore.
 Cancel your cable and save yourself some cash.

-Get a Quality Internet Service Provider
+3. Get a Quality Internet Service Provider

 If you want to get one of the best streaming services, you should make sure to have one of the best Internet connections.
 You need fast Internet for streaming.
 The minimum amount of Internet you'll need to stream movies and shows effectively is 1.5Mbs for streaming, according to the FCC.